Youth empowerment: Examples of youth empowerment programs

 Around the globe there are various empowerment programs focused on a wide variety of things and this is not a comprehensive list.
 Unsuccessful youth empowerment programs have not been carefully documented or published in case studies.

+In EU there is EU programme for supporting education, training, youth and sport.
+For the 2021-2027 period, 10.3% of the Erasmus+ budget – more than EUR 2.5 billion – is earmarked for actions in the field of youth.

 In India, Youth Empowerment Foundation, a not for profit organization is focused at uplifting the underprivileged young generation of the society right from providing them with basic education to create a strong foundation for their careers, to developing personality skills, because the youth is the future of the country.

 In Namibia, one popular empowerment program is Pots of Hope.
 Pots of Hope's main goal is to reduce the vulnerability youth to HIV and Aids through education, information and awareness, as well as income security projects.
 Pots of Hope works by educating, and providing counseling to those in rural settings who do not have access to those resources.
 This program focuses on organizational empowerment within the community.

 Youth participating in 4-H, a youth empowerment organization primarily in the United States.

 Within the United States there are countless empowerment programs for youth.
 Urban 4-H is a culturally responsive, community-based practice that authentically engages families, youth and the community in the development of youth.
 Urban 4-H is an example of community empowerment that focuses on the economic and social dimensions of empowerment.
 The program helps youth build skills to enable them to overcome economic and social barriers while recognizing the importance of self-directed learning for youth.
 Urban 4-H focuses on empowering youth to think critically, communicate across cultural boundaries and lead others.

 In India, youth empowerment has been taken up by other organizations run by young people.
 Young India Foundation has been working on youth empowerment by directly engaging young people and electoral politics, a first for an organization to do in India.

 The United Nations has numerous development programs, one of them being youth empowerment programs.
 The United Nations provides support to national policy development surrounding empowerment within the five regions.
 They do this by providing evidence-based policy guidance and programmatic support by promoting the active participation of youth in society.
 The UNDP promotes inclusive youth participation in effective and democratic governance, economic empowerment of youth, strengthened youth engagement in building resilience in their communities, inclusion of youth in the future development agenda, including through consultations and discussions.
 The United Nations youth empowerment programs examine all four dimensions of youth empowerment and seeks to improve all of them.

 USAID has youth empowerment programs set up around the world that are aimed at civic engagement, access to resources and opportunities for education and employment.